UWPCE-PythonCert/SystemDevelopment/slides_sources/source/logging.rst

 (https://en.wikipedia.org/wiki/Logfile)

-But in fact, a file is on *one* place to keep a log.
+But in fact, a file is only *one* place to keep a log.
 You may want to send a log of what your program is doing to another system, to the console, or????

 What might you want to log?
  - System information